 FEEDBACK RESPONSE Vision and Key Development Principles United Utilities suggested replacing one of the key development principles with "New development will be expected to follow the surface water hierarchy and incorporate exemplary Sustainable Drainage Methods.
-The expectation will be for only foul flows to communicate with the public sewer'.
-UU also suggested amending one of the key development principles to 'Opportunities should be taken to minimise energy and water consumption and reduce waste where possible.
-Where identified as necessary in consultation with infrastructure providers, applicants will be required to provide evidence and details of mitigating measures that consider the impact on surrounding infrastructure." application stage which reflects Local Plan policy CDN confirms that the expectation is that only foul flows wil Natural England states that they would like to see an additional key development principle added which makes reference to the development improving the natural environment through biodiversity net gain, as well as the inclusion of sustainable urban drainage systems, new habitat creation and linking habitats through green corridors / wildlife network.
-Strategy refer to including sustainable urban drainage linking habitats through green corridors/wildlife netwo Green Infrastructure The consultation exercises identified three main ways in which Green Infrastructure could be incorporated within the site.
-Concept 1 was networks of open space and natural / semi-natural greenspace strongly focused on the public right of way through the centre of the site; Concept 2 was most of the open space being used to create a village green; and Concept 3 was a stronger focus on a larger green buffer along the northern boundary between the Great Eccleston and Little Eccleston.
-There were 11 direct responses to this question, with six favouring concept 1; four favouring concept 3; and only one favouring concept 2. preferred green infrastructure strategy carried forwar 1, i.e. networks of open space and natural / semi-natu the public right of way through the centre of the site, b open space.
-Recreational space could distract from existing green space already serving the village and could contribute towards the demise of the village centre.
-There is a need for sympathetic consideration of the area behind existing properties located to the south east corner of the site by way of enhanced boundary landscaping.
-General enhancement to the footpath through the centre of the site, which should retain a rural character and act as a refuge for animals and plants The Masterplan proposes the enhancement of the central area as a wildlife corridor.
+The expectation will be for only foul flows to communicate with the public sewer".
+UU also suggested amending one of the key development principles to "Opportunities should be taken to minimise energy and water consumption and reduce waste where possible.
+Where identified as necessary in consultation with infrastructure providers, applicants will be required to provide evidence and details of mitigating measures that consider the impact on surrounding infrastructure." application stage which reflects Local Plan policy CDMP2 and SA3/3.
+The Masterplan also confirms that the expectation is that only foul flows will communicate with the public sewer. development principle added which makes reference to the development The Masterplan Green Infrastructure, Landscape and Biodiversity Strategy and the Drainage Strategy refer to including sustainable urban drainage systems, new habit creation and linking habitats through green corridors/wildlife networks, as well as delivering biodiversity enhancement.
+Green Infrastructure Infrastructure could be incorporated within the site.
+Concept 1 was networks of open space and natural / semi-natural greenspace strongly Recreational space could distract from existing green space already The Masterplan is required to provide green infrastructure within the development, although the green infrastructure strategy does avoid the creation of a single large village green.
+The Masterplan includes the provision of landscaped buffering along sensitive boundaries, although the need to retain adequate amenity and privacy for existing properties will be a consideration for any subsequent planning application relating to the area.
+General enhancement to the footpath through the centre of the site, which should retain a rural character and act as a refuge for animals and plants The Masterplan proposes the enhancement of the existing PRoW, whilst retaining this central area as a wildlife corridor.
 Additional screening between any development and the Dovecote land.
 This is incorporated in the Masterplan Potentially a smaller village green.
-The preferred Green Infrastructure strategy does not does facilitate areas of usable amenity space.
-One resident suggested that the Dovecote land could be used as public open space The landowner has not taken part in this Masterplan remain open land.
-Thus it is not possible to propose space, although the Masterplan does not preclude the should the landowner allow the land to be used for this should the landowner allow the land to be used for the l to be submitted at the relevant planning DMP2 and SA3/3.
-The Masterplan also vill communicate with the public sewer.
+The preferred Green Infrastructure strategy does not allow for a village green although it does facilitate areas of usable amenity space.
+One resident suggested that the Dovecote land could be used as public open space The landowner has not taken part in this Masterplan process and the site referred to is to remain open land.
+Thus it is not possible to propose the use of this land for public open space, although the Masterplan does not preclude this from occurring at a future date should the landowner allow the land to be used for this purpose.